canonical/data-platform-workflows/README.md

 ## Documentation

 - User Documentation: See [Workflows](#workflows)
-- Developer Documentation: To be added.
+- Developer Documentation: See [CONTRIBUTING.md](CONTRIBUTING.md).
+To be improved.

 ## Community and support